ColinW520/hydra/README.md

 # hydra
-A simple application for texting your employees.
+A simple application for texting your contacts.